grafana/helm-charts/charts/tempo-distributed/README.md

 ### From Chart versions < 0.8.0

-By default all tracing protocols are disabled and you need to specify which protocols to enable for ingestion.
+By default, all tracing protocols are disabled, and you need to specify which protocols to enable for ingestion.

 For example to enable Jaeger grpc thrift http and zipkin protocols:
 ```yaml